rakibhasan-0/yotei/api-docs/docs/api/media.md

     Removes a list of media-objects and.
 If media is stored locally, removes the file.
 body:
     type: application/json
-    parameters: | a list of media objects
+    parameters: |
-        movementId: The id of the technique or exercise that the media is added to
+        movementId: The id of the technique or exercise that the media is added to | 10
-        url: Url where the media-resource can be accessed
+        url: Url where the media-resource can be accessed | "https://www.youtube.com/watch?v=GIhcL8K4shg"
         localStorage: true if the media is stored on server.
-False if stored on other place.
+False if stored on other place. | false
-        image: true if media is an image, false otherwise
+        image: true if media is an image, false otherwise | false
-        description: a description to the media
+        description: a description to the media | "Jocke spelar wow"
 examples:
   - name: 200
-        request:|
+    request: |
         DELETE /api/media

         {
             "movementId":10,
             "url":"https://www.youtube.com/watch?v=GIhcL8K4shg",